amazeeio/docs/local_docker_development/help.md

 This will stop and remove all containers and all attached volumes.

+{% hint style='danger' %}
+This will remove your whole local MySQL database and maybe existing other local created volumes (like the solr search index).
+{% endhint %}

 But sometimes we might have some old volumes that we don't need anymore, you can also get rid of them: